Hammid-more/python_basics/README.md

-My plans for learning python
+04/03/2025

-Will be lerning the basics and the advance level
+My plans for learning python is to learn from the basic to the advance level by getting to know the functions and character.
+Attending everyday's class and extensive practice will help to do a meaningful project with python